 The Internal Revenue Service treats a foreclosure the same as the sale of a property.
 It once was yours and you no longer own it, so you could end up paying taxes on a foreclosed property.
 The event can trigger a capital gain and, in some cases, you might also owe income tax on any portion of the mortgage debt that might have been forgiven or canceled.

-Capital Gain or Loss on Foreclosures
+Capital Gains on Foreclosures

 - The fair market value of the property being foreclosed

-Reporting a Capital Gain or Loss
+Reporting a Capital Gain

 - The home was your primary residence.

 - You owned the home for at least two of the last five years (730 days) up to the date of sale.

 - You lived in the home for at least two of the past five years ending on the date of foreclosure.